The Sacred Rhythm

 By making it a habit to clean up for just five minutes before we stand to pray, we transform a mundane chore into an act of preparation for a meeting with our Creator.

-Engaging the Little Helpers: 4 Playful Strategies
+Engaging Little Helpers: 4 Playful Strategies

 A Sanctuary for the Soul